hypo69/hypo/docs/gemini/out/en/explainer/src/endpoints/hypo69/code_assistant/assests/mmd/code_assistant.md

 ## <algorithm>

 The code describes the workflow of a code assistant application, likely for processing files and generating responses.
-The diagram illustrates a cyclical process with several key stages:
+The diagram illuStartes a cyclical process with several key stages:

 **1. Initialization:**
 * CodeAssistant object is instantiated (A).